orual/SpeechApp/README.md

+# Calipers Text to Speech reader

+This is a very simple app intended to work with bluetooth vernier calipers and similar devices which present as a bluetooth keyboard.
+Fundamentally, what this is is a textbox which says its contents when it receives an 'Enter' keypress, then readies itself for further input.

+This is a port of an app previously made and maintained by @NukitToBeSure on Twitter.
+She hasn't been able to keep it on the Play Store due to circumstances, so we're updating it and porting it to work on other platforms, primarily iOS.

+### Framework

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.